Hydro-morphodynamic connectivity and ecosystem design in a changing environment¶

-Find out more about student opportunities in the framework of this project on the team website (see Grad Students section).
+Find out more about student opportunities in the framework of this project on the team website (see opportunities section).

 Water resources engineering fragmented many rivers on earth and disrupted the continuity of aquatic ecosystems.
 The Yellow River in China and the Rhine in Germany emblematically testify the evolution that came along with industrialization in the last two centuries.
 The landscape around the two rivers changed from braided and varied pattern to monotonous navigable streams, which are split by multi-purpose dams.
 In the coming decades, global change is expected to enhance the destruction of aquatic habitats even more with severe consequences for the food security.
 Thousands of river restoration projects are currently in progress worldwide to mitigate the risks of ecosystem loss and global change.
 However, the communication between different domains of expertise and also between regions is often lacking.
 This project is building green bridges between hydrologists, engineers, ecomorphologists, as well as between China and Germany.
 Hydrological analyses of fluvial landscapes will be performed to guide ecologically friendly dam releases and river restoration actions toward robustness against global change.

 Collaboration & Goals¶